JohannesLiu/Music-Genre-Classification/README.md

 ## Acknowledge

-We sincerely thank the machine learning task management platform [NNI](https://github.com/microsoft/nni), which help us save a lot of time in managing machine learning tasks.
+We sincerely thank the machine learning task management platform [NNI](https://github.com/microsoft/nni), which helps us save a lot of time in managing machine learning tasks.